 How can I avoid getting chlamydia?

 The best way to lower your risk of getting chlamydia is not to have sexual intercourse.
-However, if you decide to have sexual intercourse, make sure you use a condom every time you have vaginal, anal, or oral sex.
+If you decide to have sexual intercourse, make sure you use a condom or dental dam every time you have vaginal, anal, or oral sex.

 What types of birth control protect against chlamydia?

 The only types of birth control that protect against chlamydia are male latex and polyurethane condoms and female condoms.
 Latex condoms are the best protection against chlamydia.
 Polyurethane condoms and female condoms also provide some protection against chlamydia.